liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 #### What changed?

-The `addFileEntry` method has been removed from the `DLAppHelperLocalService` service.
+The `addFileEntry` method has been removed from `DLAppHelperLocalService`.

 #### Who is affected?